MileHacker Logo

 • Patience: Service might proceed at a slower pace than in some countries, especially during busy times.
 Embrace the more relaxed island rhythm, known as "mañana" culture, and enjoy the moment.

-• Small Talk: Locals appreciate friendly small talk, even a few words in Spanish.
+• Small Talk: Locals appreciate friendly small talk, even a few words in The spanish language.
 It fosters connection.

 • Siesta and Noise: Many smaller shops close in the afternoon (2 PM - 5 PM).
 Plan accordingly.
 Be mindful of noise levels late at night in residential areas.
 Locals value their tranquility.